VasilisPappas/SQL.Cars_database/Examples of queries.md

 Let's discover this database.
-# Order structure of tables:
+Below is the connectivity structure of tables:

-# productlines -> products -> offices -> employees -> customers -> orders -> orderdetails -> payments
+# productlines -> products
+# offices -> employees -> customers -> orders
+# orderdetails -> orders
+# orderdetails -> products
+# payments -> customers

 ## 1. Have a look of each one of the 8 tables.
 Well, more specifically get only the info about 'orderdetails' and 'payments':